astroprofsmith/intromodern.github.io/_sources/c1evidence.md

 :figwidth: 800px
 :name: michelfig

-Animation of a simplified schematic of a Michaelson interferometer.
+Animation of a simplified schematic of a Michelson interferometer.
 A laser, represented by the red cylinder to the left, shines a beam to the right.
 The light is split by a diagonal half-silvered mirror.
 Half the beam continues to the right, while